 - Representing our awesome company to all of our constituents.

 I am a 1999 graduate of Washington & Lee University, where I was a four-year letterman on the varsity baseball team, I earned an MBA from the University of Maryland’s Robert H. Smith School of Business.
 My financial and technology background includes positions with Board Member, Inc., Bank Director’s previous company which is now part of the New York Stock Exchange, and Computech, a Bethesda, Maryland-based information technology firm now part of NCI (NASDAQ: NCIT).
 You can follow me on Twitter using @aldominick.
 To connect with me via email, click here.

-Recently, I’ve been invited to share my perspectives on the state — and future — of the industry at conferences like the Consumer Bankers Association’s CBA Live, the Association for Financial Technologies annual Summit, FIG Partners CEO Forum and Washington & Lee’s Entrepreneurship Summit.
-I’ve been included in articles on the Wall Street Journal, CNBC and various Business Journals.
-To connect with me via LinkedIn, click here.
+Over the years, I have been invited to share my perspectives on the state — and future — of the financial industry at a number of conferences.
+For example, the Consumer Bankers Association’s CBA Live, the American Bankers Association Unconventional Convention, the Association for Financial Technologies annual Summit, FIG Partners CEO Forum and nCino’s nSight Conference.
+I have Zoom’d with Crowe in support of webinars and virtual peer exchanges and joined Teams with Microsoft to look at how and where technology impacts financial services.
+I’ve been included in articles on the Wall Street Journal, CNBC and various Business Journals and been interviewed by Nasdaq on its TradeTalk.